 Today, I work privately throughout the Bergen County area as well as nearby in Nanuet and other New York locations.
-I specialize in writing, geometry, and biology, as well as targeted PSAT and SAT preparation.
+I specialize in biology, writing, and algebra as well as targeted PSAT and SAT preparation, although I am happy to work with any student on any subject that I am qualified to teach!

-Over the past year, I have helped over 20 students prepare for SATs, PSATs, Regents exams in "Living Environment" (biology), improve their writing skills, and more.
-In addition to my individual clients, I have worked at a learning center in Closter, NJ with 5th, 6th, and 11th grade students, and I have some experience with special needs students as well.
+Over the past few years, I have helped over 20 students prepare for SATs, PSATs, Regents exams in "Living Environment" (biology), improve their writing skills, and more.
+In addition to my individual clients, I have taught Kaplan SAT courses as well.

 I am happy to work with students of all ages.
-I love working with younger children, but can relate pretty well to younger and older teens, being so close in age to them myself.
-I think when it comes to kids, playtime is essential, but boundaries are important too.
-Whatever age group I am working with, I am committed to helping your child reach his or her educational goals as quickly as possible, and at providing high-quality tutoring and care in the comfort of your own home, at low cost to you.
+I love working with younger children, but can relate well to younger and older teens.
+When it comes to working with children, I use an incentivized model based on behavioral psychology which prioritizes both playtime and goal-setting.
+Whatever age group I am working with, I am committed to helping your child reach his or her educational goals as quickly as possible, and to providing high-quality tutoring and care in the comfort of your own home, at low cost to you.

 Algebra is a fundamental building block of all mathematical functions.
 When I was tutoring a remedial algebra student in high school, I saw just how true and important this was.
 Once we overcame the first few hurdles, diagnosing exactly where the disconnect in communication was, in terms of algebraic theory, we were able to raise my student's grade from a D to an A.